 - Populations found in the Ethnologue and existing people group lists should generally be considered to be reliable within plus / minus 20% of the true number.
 JP and WCD populations have been adjusted to the current year but Ethnologue populations have not been adjusted.

 - New populations provided for a language group and all its sub-divisions should not greatly differ from the population given in the Ethnologue for that language.
 If the new population greatly differs an explanation must be provided.

 Assumptions – Where Acceptance is the Most Significant Barrier

 - Using language to subdivide caste communities would create over 14,000 entries in India alone.
-On-site saturation CP may eventually require this many initiatives, but for simplicity, Joshua Project does not currently consider language when defining people groups in South Asia.
+On-site saturation church-planting may eventually require this many initiatives, but for simplicity, Joshua Project does not currently consider language when defining people groups in South Asia.
 However, because of Omid research, the data is available to sub-divide caste communities by language if needed.

-- If language is considered as a secondary barrier within caste communities it ought to be done uniformly across all caste communities in South Asia.
+- If language is considered as a secondary barrier within caste communities it ought to be done uniformly across all communities in South Asia.